actions/runner/README.md

 ```

 ### The env-file and secret-file
-The multiline syntax doesn't work with nektos/act
+This multiline syntax doesn't work with nektos/act and vice versa.
 ```
 name=value
 multilinename<<EOF